AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

    run [OPTIONS] [EXE] [-eargs [EXE] EARGS...]

+.. _exe:

 :option:`EXE` :
-  The executable program to be emulated.
+  Name of the program file to execute.
 The provided path is stored in the output trace header that |gcvcov| fetches for analysis purposes later on.
   Relative paths there will be considered relative to the location where
   |gcvcov| is launched.
-When :ref:`eargs <eargs>` are passed, the executable
-  name may be provided there instead.
+If the program name is not provided on the base
+  command line (before eargs), the first earg or a project file attribute can be used for this purpose instead.
+See the :ref:`exe-and-args` section of this chapter for more details on this process.

 .. _eargs:

 :option:`-eargs` :
-  For cross configurations (with :option:`--target`), pass what follows to the machine simulator that eventually executes the program.
-For native configurations, pass what follows as command line arguments to the executed program.
-If the executable program to run is not provided elsewhere on the command line, the first earg is used for this purpose.
+  For cross configurations (with :option:`--target`), pass the items not used as the program name to the machine simulator that eventually executes the program.
+For native configurations, pass the items not used as the program name as command line arguments to the executed program.

 Then the available :option:`[OPTIONS]` are:

 :option:`--level` :
   Convey the most precise kind of analysis that is intended from the produced traces later on.
 This defaults to `stmt+decision` and is best combined with :option:`-P` or :option:`--scos` for efficiency when set to `stmt+mcdc`.
-See the :ref:`trace-control` section of this chapter for additional details.

 :option:`-t`, :option:`--target` :
   State the target architecture/board/abi for which the analyzed program was